ryanhinton/Thread-Throttle-JS/README.md

 # ThreadThrottleJS

-This functinality will queue all of your functions that will be processed and then throttle your predetermined number of simultaneous function calls to be executed from the queue.
+Thread Throttle JS functinality will queue all of your functions that will be processed and then throttle your predetermined number of simultaneous function calls to be executed from the queue.

 The purpose behind this functionality is to overcome server slowness and/or network slowness which can cause AJAX calls to time out if there are too many processes hitting the server at one time or if the network is slow.